rd--/blksc3/md/glossary.md

 ## Context menus

 A context menu contains a list of actions related to an element in the workspace, or to the workspace itself.
-A context menu is shown on right mouse clicks and long presses.
+A context menu is shown on right mouse clicks and long pen presses.

 ## Copy & Paste